Work at Breast Cancer Action

 Thank you for your interest in working at Breast Cancer Action!
 We currently have the following position open.

 Breast Cancer Action is not your typical breast cancer organization.
-Our passionate, talented, tireless staff and our engaged grassroots membership are our strength.
+Our passionate and talented staff and our engaged grassroots membership are our strength.
 Since our founding in 1990, we have had an outsized impact because of the power of people coming together.
-We are currently hiring an accomplished Campaigns Coordinator to lead and run our national online campaigns.
+We are currently hiring an accomplished Program Officer to lead and run our national online campaigns as well as other actions and programmatic offerings.

 Breast Cancer Action’s founders knew that their personal tragedy was part of a larger public health crisis.
 Our work to achieve health justice for all women living with and at risk of breast cancer has always been grounded in the fact that breast cancer is a social justice issue.
 Today, Breast Cancer Action is known as the watchdog for the breast cancer movement.
 We work for system change that addresses the root causes of the breast cancer epidemic.

 Radical and compassionate, we never shy away from the hard truths.
-We tell it like it is and refuse to blame anyone for their breast cancer, because:
+We refuse to blame anyone for their breast cancer and we tell it like it is because:

 - More than a quarter million women are diagnosed with breast cancer each year;